Incandescent Light Bulb vs LED Energy Consumption: Which is More Efficient?

 • Annual Cost for LED Bulb: 10.95 kWh/year x $0.12/kWh = $1.31/year

-4. Calculate the Savings: Subtract the annual cost of using an LED bulb from the cost of using an incandescent bulb.
+4. Calculate the Savings: Subtract the annual cost of using an LED bulb from that of an incandescent bulb.

 • Annual Savings per Bulb: $7.88 – $1.31 = $6.57

-5. Factor in Replacement Costs: Over 15,000 hours (the lower end of an LED’s lifespan), you would need to replace an incandescent bulb 15 times.
+5. Factor in Replacement Costs: Over the lifespan of 15,000 hours (the lower end for LEDs), you would need to replace an incandescent bulb 15 times.
 Assuming each incandescent bulb costs $1.50, the total replacement cost would be $22.50.
 An LED bulb lasting 15,000 hours costs $10.

 • Total Cost for Incandescent Bulbs (including energy): $7.88/year x 15 years + $22.50 = $140.70